This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 - Day 4: Breakfast at Historic Restaurant, Guided Audio Walking Tour, Museums at the National Mall.

-The first day includes arriving and settling into DC.
 Once you’re ready to explore, head to the historic monuments at the National Mall and visit the north gate of the white house White House before heading to dinner.
 Let’s dive in!

-Arrive and Settle in
+Arrive and Settle into Your Hotel

 Plan to arrive early to make the most of your first day.
 Or, you can fly in the night before and get a head start on sightseeing.
 Either way the Washington DC 4 day itinerary can be adjusted to fit your schedule.

-How to get to the Monuments at the National Mall
+Traveling to the Monuments at the National Mall

 You can take the Metrorail to multiple different metro station starting points, I mention two below that I used frequently during my trip.